reputage/bluepea/docs/reference/api.md

 ## Signature Header

-Indigo service requests may require a custom *Signature* header.
-This provides one or more signatures of the request body.
+Indigo service requests or responses may require a custom *Signature* header that provides one or more signatures of the request/response body text.

 The format of the custom Signature header follows the conventions of [RFC 7230](https://tools.ietf.org/html/rfc7230)